LM-SAL/irispy-lmsal/docs/guide.rst

       each field can be access as the key in a dictionary or as an attribute.
       See example in the last code block of this section.

-The function `astropy.fits.io` shows the information of the extensions contained in the IRIS Level 2 file.
+The function `astropy.fits.io` shows the information of the extensions contained in the level 2 file.
 For a SJI file:

 .. code-block:: python